cezarysanecki/parking-domain/README.md

 ### Reservations

 - Reservation can be extended to whole day
-    - if was morning reservation
+    - if it was morning reservation
     - if current spot has no reservation for evening
-- Users have the option to extend their reservation by selecting any available parking spot from the same class if their current spot is already reserved.
+    - if current reserved parking spot is not available then there will be proposed another one from the same class

 ### Reservation fulfillment

 - If a client fails to fulfill a reservation:
     - he will be charged for the reservation
     - his loyalty points will be reduced
-- If a client fully completes a reservation, they will earn loyalty points.
+- If a client fully completes a reservation then he will earn loyalty points.

 ### Encourage to free reserved parking spot